tta2yta/Leaderboard/README.md

 ## About <a name = "about"></a>

-LeaderBoard is a web based application that can be used to create game and add number of scores for every game.
+The leaderBoard is a web-based application that can be used to create games and add several scores for every game.
 It is developed with ES6.
+This project encompasses API manipulation like HTTP Post and Get requests.

 <h3>Description <a name = "description"></a></h3>
 <h4>This project allows:</h4>